 Drinking too much can cause a ton of health issues, one of them being compromised kidney function.
 Can alcohol cause kidney failure?
-Yes, which in turn can lead to liver disease or outright liver failure, the results of which can be fatal.
-Your kidneys play an integral part of your overall health and you cannot live without them.
+Yes.
+This in turn can lead to liver disease or outright liver failure, the results of which can be fatal (how shocking that despite this, people still drink alcohol) Your kidneys play an integral part in your overall health and you cannot live without them.

 What Do Kidneys Do?